chrishinds/pseudonymiser-pipeline-demo/README.md

     interval_seconds_mean: 0.5
     interval_seconds_sd: 1
 ```
-The second pipeline `patient_pseudonymiser` connects to the kafka source, streams outputs to a deltalake table, and sends audit records to a file.
+The second pipeline, `patient_pseudonymiser`, connects to the kafka source, streams outputs to a deltalake table, and sends audit records to a file.
 ```yaml
   - id: patient_pseudonymiser
     pipeline_type: transformer